ant-design/ant-design-pro-site/docs/biz-icon.en-US.md

 type: Advanced
 ---

-If you don't have find Icon what you need in [ant design Icon](https://ant.design/components/icon/), you can vist [iconfont.cn](http://iconfont.cn/) to find Icons what you need, then you can generate and reference icon libs for your purpose.
+If you can't have found Icon what you need in [ant design Icon](https://ant.design/components/icon/), you can vist [iconfont.cn](http://iconfont.cn/) to find Icons, then you can generate and reference icon libs for your project.

 ---